anvaka/ngraph/examples/three.js/Dynamic/README.md

 ```

 # Dynamic changes
 Similar to other renderers of `ngraph` family, `ngraph.three` listens to graph events ([learn more](https://github.com/anvaka/ngraph.graph#listening-to-events)).
-When graph is changed it adds/removes corresponding elements to the scene, using methods described above.
+When graph is changed, `ngraph.three` adds or removes corresponding UI elements to the scene.